Project Length Custom Length

 Another name for Folding Crimps.

-Beading Glossary Cord Ends or Folding Crimps
+Jewellery Glossary Cord Ends or Folding Crimps

 Above is an example of Thong Ends, Cord Ends, or Folding Crimps in black antique finish.